joemiller/twitter-tools-wordpress/README.txt

 Twitter Tools integrates with Twitter by giving you the following functionality:

-* Archive your Twitter tweets (downloaded every hour)
+* Archive your Twitter tweets (downloaded every 30 minutes)
 * Create a blog post from each of your tweets
 * Create a daily archive of Twitter tweets
 * Create a tweet on Twitter whenever you post in your blog, with a link to the blog post
 * Post a tweet from your sidebar
 * Post a tweet from the WP Admin screens
+* Pass your tweets along to another service (via API hook)

 == Installation ==